PublicRadioInternational/pri-component-library/README.md

 The process around contributing to this codebase and the workflow by which code changes are proposed and accepted into this project are documented [here](./.github/CONTRIBUTING.md).

 ## Deployment
-... coming soon ...
 This application is deployed to GitHub pages via a simple command: `yarn deploy`.
 This will create a new build, and send it up to the gh-pages branch.
+You should never need to run this command, as CircleCI is set up to deploy changes when new versions are released.